 Art shaming is rampant in the contemporary art scene, and it adversely affects many of us.
 But it doesn’t have to be that way.

 Are you enjoying this article?
 Join our wildly popular newsletter full of art delights.

 There is a children’s tale I am fond of called The Emperor Has No Clothes.
 In it, a hoodlum convinces the Emperor that he is the best tailor in the world, and will make him the most beautiful suit humankind has ever laid eyes on.

 It’s a magical suit, where only very smart people can see it, the suit-maker insists.
 The suit-maker asks the Emperor to provide the raw materials, pure gold thread of course, so that he can weave the magic fabric for the suit.
 The suit-maker pockets the gold thread and hands over an invisible suit.

-When the Emperor tries on his new “suit”, everyone congratulates him on his beautiful suit and are afraid to say the Emperor is naked because it means they are stupid.
-So the Emperor goes on parade to show off his new invisible-to-stupid-people suit, and a child in the crowd points to him and asks why the Emperor has no clothes.
+When the Emperor tries on his new “suit”, everyone congratulates him on his beautiful suit.
+They are afraid to say the Emperor is naked because it means they are stupid.
+So the Emperor goes on parade to show off his new invisible-to-stupid-people suit.
+Only one person – a child – points to him and asks why the Emperor has no clothes.

 The child is the only one with an Innocent Eye, the only one in the crowd who is able to truly see without being blindsided by the labels and the “expert” in the story.

 Want to learn how to make realistic artwork?
 Check out our Ateliyay!
 Curriculum.